Argent Apartments

 Argent Apartments is a historic apartment house located at Glens Falls, Warren County, New York.
 It was built about 1895 and is a rectangular, three story, frame building covered by a slate mansard roof and clapboard sheathing.
 At the corners are three story towers with open galleries.
-It features two tiered porches with turned posts and balustrades.
+It has two tiered porches with turned posts and balustrades.

 It was added to the National Register of Historic Places in 1984.